microsoft/onnxruntime/docs/TVM_EP.md

 - 3.17.3 and 1.8.0
 - 3.19.1 and 1.10.1

+# TODO(vvchernov): it looks like issue was resolved
-When use onnxruntime-stvm after it was build from the source, the following error may happen:
+When use onnxruntime-tvm after it was build from the source, the following error may happen:

 ```
 terminate called after throwing an instance of 'tvm::runtime::InternalError'